 3. Undergraduates who seek research projects or want laboratory experience are always welcomed to contact us regarding available opportunities.

-Alex Worden (Monterey Bay Aquarium Research Institute): Oceanography focused on prasinophytes
+Alexandra Worden (Monterey Bay Aquarium Research Institute): Oceanography focused on prasinophytes

 David Baulcombe (Cambridge Univ.): Epigenetic mechanisms

 Eonseon Jin (Hanyang Univ.): Microalgal photosynthetic efficiency

 Olivier Vallon (IBPC, Paris): Molecular genomics tools, photosynthesis

 Sang Jun Sim (Korea Univ.): Microfluidic devices and commercial application of microalgal productivity